JulianJorgensen/jocelyn/_posts/2014-06-30-the-pursuit-of-happiness.md

 > "Two Mozambican friends of mine who did not know each other ended up at my dinner table in Berkley, along with a few local academics.
 To me, knowing Mozambique, their conversation was normal: they asked about their homes and families, enjoyed finding mutual acquaintances, and extended sympathy for loved ones harmed or killed in the war.
 Shortly thereafter, one made a joke on a neutral topic, and they both laughed together.
 The Westerners looked uncomfortable, and finally one asked: 'How can you laugh at a time like this, when you're talking about losing loved ones in war?'
 The two Mozambicans shared a knowing look, and one replied: 'How can you not?'" (p.13)

-Happiness, laughter, pain, and suffering are impermanent - experience and let go...
+Happiness, laughter, pain, and suffering are impermanent - experience and let go…

 Reflect on your pursuit of happiness, and may you strive to find peace in all expressions in life.